A Practical Guide to Entering Federal Government Contracting

 Man in suit beside text:

-by Bradley Henschke 12 March 2026
+By Bradley Henschke March 12, 2026

 Calleo’s Bradley Henschke shares human‑centred insights on careers, leadership, AI, and the future of cyber in Australia.

 Two women reviewing documents at a table.
 Text: Scribe Services for APS Recruitment.
-Accuracy, Merit and Defensibility.
+Accuracy, Merit

-by Kate Gunn 11 March 2026
+By Kate Gunn March 11, 2026

 Trusted APS scribe services for merit based recruitment.
 Former EPS scribes, AGSVA cleared, 440+ projects delivered.
 Speak with our National Scribe Team.